 All oral products:

-- Have your child avoid tasks or actions that call for alertness for 1 to 2 full days after your child gets this drug and until the effects of this drug have worn off.
-These include things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.
+- Avoid driving and doing other tasks or actions that call for alertness for 1 to 2 full days after getting this drug and until the effects of this drug have worn off.

-- Do not let your child get out of bed without help for at least 8 hours after your child uses this drug.
-Your child may fall and hurt him/herself.
+- Do not try to get out of bed without help for at least 8 hours after you use this drug.
+You may fall and hurt yourself.

 - Some products have benzyl alcohol.
 Do not give a product that has benzyl alcohol in it to a newborn or infant.
 Talk with the doctor to see if this product has benzyl alcohol in it.